sstitle/cascade-nix/test-data/README.md

 ## STEP Format

-The STEP file (`LEGOMAN.step`) is a standard CAD format that contains 3D geometric data.
+The STEP file (`ExampleBallValve.step`) is a standard CAD format that contains 3D geometric data.
 This file is used for testing the OpenCASCADE adapter implementation.

 ## Usage